elixir-gettext/gettext/README.md

         # Merge .pot into one specific locale
         mix gettext.merge priv/gettext --locale en

-It is also possible to execute both extract and merge operation in one step with `mix gettext.extract --merge`.
+It is also possible to execute both the extract and merge operations in one step with `mix gettext.extract --merge`.

 ## License